SAP-samples/btp-cf-cap-multitenant-susaas/docu/4-expert/send-emails-graph-api/README.md

 **Exchange Online**
 You can send e-mails by either using a shared mailbox or a regular user's inbox.
 For both scenarios, you need to have at least one valid license including Exchange Online access (like Office 365 F3).
 After creating a Microsoft Azure account, log in to the Microsoft 365 Admin Center here [https://admin.microsoft.com/#/homepage]().
 This is where you can buy and see your licensed products like an Office 365 F3 subscription.

-> **Hint** - For trial and testing purposes, check if you're eligible for a free [Microsoft Teams Exploratory](https://learn.microsoft.com/en-us/microsoftteams/teams-exploratory) license.
+> **Hint** - For testing purposes, check if you're eligible for a free [Microsoft Teams Exploratory](https://learn.microsoft.com/en-us/microsoftteams/teams-exploratory) license.
 This license also contains the required Exchange Online access.

 ## 3. Create a Shared Mailbox